Anterior knee pain or Patello-femoral pain (PFP)

 What is PFP and why have I got it?

 PFP is a very common condition that occurs in both males and females of all ages.
-It is described as pain around the kneecap and can sometimes be called ‘anterior knee pain’, ‘chondromalacia patellae’ or ‘patella mal-tracking’.
+It is described as pain around the kneecap and is sometimes called ‘anterior knee pain’, ‘chondromalacia patellae’ or ‘patella mal-tracking’.
 There are many potential contributing factors for developing PFP:

 - Excessive loading of the knee